apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 approximately `220` test scenarios and we'll continue to add more in the coming releases.

 ## Other Stuff

+- The schedulers responsible for OpenID Connect key rotation and revocation are disabled by default to prevent changes to the keystore on startup.
 - Improvements to CAS ticket registry operations to handle concurrent ticket and token requests correctly.
 - External integration tests are now available for [SCIM](../integration/SCIM-Integration.html).
 - Several CAS components internally are now marked with `@RefreshScope` to participate in application context refresh attempts.